 At thirty minutes past midnight, the alarm clock started ringing.
 Saba got up and put it off in darkness.
 He was perspiring heavily.
-The blades of the ceiling fan were moving around so slow that he could distinguish the individual blades as they moved.
+The blades of the ceiling fan were moving around so slow that he could distinguish them from one another as they moved.
 Electricity had tripped, he guessed.

-He vaguely felt kerosene could have spilled somewhere in the kitchen and quickly checked the stove on the kitchen stone slab.
+A stench like that arising from petroleum was in the air.
+Kerosene might have spilled in the kitchen, Saba felt.
+He quickly checked the stove on the kitchen stone slab for any leakage.
 It was dry.
 The oblong kitchen slab was also devoid of any moisture.
-May be it was a phantom stench made up by his weak olfactory sense to annoy and disorient him, hard of sniffing since he was a school boy of five.
-Saba is running 35 now.
+May be it was a phantom odour made up by his weak olfactory sense to annoy him, hard of sniffing since he was a school boy of five.
+Saba is running thirty three now.

 It was then he heard the lizard crocking on the wall behind.
-He instantly knew amma has come.
-He felt the lizard was staring at him with impatience.
+He instantly knew amma* had come.
+He felt the lizard staring at him impatiently.

 “Be quick.
 Carry the buckets downstairs.
 The queue for water may become lengthy by the time you reach there”, amma muttered.

 “I am going, amma ..
 I am going”, Saba replied plain bored with all this, as he bent down and looked for the iron buckets under the kitchen slab.
 There were three such buckets and a brass bowl and another two plastic buckets, waiting there for him.
 All these, he had to take downstairs for fetching water.

 The iron buckets still had some water, close to two litres, taken together, Saba reckoned.
 He lifted them one by one carefully and kept them on the kitchen slab.
 The overpowering stench of chlorinated water in darkness made him feel sick.